shreyaskorde16/FedFitTech/README.md

  </p>

- **2.5 Early stopping Strategy:** <p align="justify"> Our case study focuses on the FitTech domain and employs early stopping based on the validation F1-score over a sliding window.
-Although simple to implement, this method ensures that the global model retains valuable patterns from all clients, including those with limited generalization capability.</p>

 > [!NOTE]
 > If you use this baseline in your work, please remember to cite the original authors of the paper as well as the Flower paper.